farhan7reza7/diff-ymd-package/README.md

 ## History

-For more details about what has changed in each version of this project, see the CHANGELOG.
+For more details about what has changed in each version of this project.
 See [CHANGELOG.md](CHANGELOG.md).

 [npm-image]: https://img.shields.io/npm/v/diff-ymd-package